sucv/NSCC_tutorial_for_ASPIRE2/ReadMe.md

 qsub job.pbs
 ```

 to submit your job.
-If your `main.py` needs arguments, and you have already edit your `job.psb` accordingly (see `job.psb` for example), simply feed them with `-v` flag and comma separator as
+If your `main.py` needs arguments, and you have already edited your `job.psb` accordingly (see `job.psb` for example), simply feed them with `-v` flag and comma separator as
 ```
 qsub -v model=supernet,lr=1e-3,modality="video audio",emotion=valence,fold=12,seed=3704 job.pbs
 ```